StefanMaron/MSDyn365BC.Sandbox.Code.History/README.md

 - Because of the crazy number of versions, I did limit this repo to start with 23.5
 - to keep the size of this repo at least in some boundaries, I decided to not include any translation files.

+## Partial Clone
-to reduce the size of the local clone you can use those commands to clone only the branches you need:
+To reduce the size of the local clone you can use those commands to clone only the branches you need:

 First, clone with those parameters and set it to whatever branch you need:
 ```